Streamlining Document Management in the Life Sciences Industry

 Price is one reason why Microsoft SharePoint has been taking away share from ECM vendors since 2007.
 It's wonderfully clever marketing, the way so many are convinced that SP is free as part of their site license.

-Suffice it to say that for our customers who use CogniDox alongside SP 2016 or 2019, the document control features they need is not out-of-the-box in SharePoint.
+Suffice it to say that for our customers who use Cognidox alongside SP 2016 or 2019, the document control features they need is not out-of-the-box in SharePoint.
 Anyone doing a budget estimate needs to look at add-on solutions from MSFT partners.
 I'd put in a cost line for external SP consultants as well, if it were my project budget.
 So, it isn't cheap either.

-Why not just use SharePoint as a Document Management System
+Why not just use SharePoint as a document management system?

 Next up for consideration might be the commercial open source products such as Alfresco.
 There's been a decline in options here (some vendors no longer offer a community edition) but Alfresco are doing well.
-It's more of a platform than an out-of-the-box solution, and so there are partners in their ecosystem who provide installation, integration, customization and support services on top.
+It's more of a platform than an out-of-the-box solution, and so there are partners in their ecosystem who provide installation, integration, customisation and support services on top.
 There's no disputing that Alfresco has disrupted the hefty pricing once prevalent in enterprise content management software.
 We've installed the community edition a few times and it isn't for the faint-hearted, especially if you are not conversant in the Java toolchain.
 It has many features in common with CogniDox, and we sometimes end up on the same RFQ short-lists.

 One of the things that Alfresco helped to pioneer was removing the burden of managing named user licenses.
 Their early pricing model was to sell a subscriptions-based Enterprise edition that gave access to certain features not in the community edition but more importantly it gave access to Support.
 In the early days all their pricing was transparent and published on their website, so it was clear that support was tied to the number of CPUs used by a company to serve the Alfresco application.
 A company that used clustering to link four or five different locations would pay more than a company with one server in one location.
 They've changed their pricing model recently and most of it is now "request a quote".